Benefits Of Couples Counseling Pre-Marriage

 It’s common to enter marriage while still in the "honeymoon stage" of a relationship, when it can be difficult to imagine significant disagreement or conflict.
 However, even a relatively small issue, left unaddressed, might later turn into a larger issue.
 Through counseling, you can discuss minor concerns early and address them before they become problems.
 Often, learning to resolve these minor issues can serve as good practice for future concerns that may arise.

-When entering marriage, each person may have different expectations regarding married life.
-Couples counseling offers a safe place to discuss expectations about cohabitating, child-rearing, sex and intimacy, finances, and more.
+When entering marriage, each person may have different expectations regarding their upcoming family life.
+Couples counseling offers a safe place to discuss expectations about cohabitating, their partner’s family, child-rearing, sex and intimacy, finances, and more.
 With clear expectations in place, you can gain a deeper understanding of each other's wants and needs.

-Counseling can be a useful tool for unmarried or soon-to-be-married couples.
-Premarital counseling through a licensed marriage and family therapist offers guidance, activities, worksheets, and research-based methods to help couples
+While each partner may be engaged in individual therapy, seeking counseling can be useful for unmarried or soon-to-be-married couples.
+Premarital counseling through a licensed marriage and family therapist offers guidance, activities, worksheets, and research-based methods to help couples.

-You may choose to enter premarital counseling in-person or online.
-Online premarital counseling may be beneficial for couples who prefer the flexibility and ease of a virtual setting.
-Online counseling allows couples to attend sessions from two separate locations, choose a mutually convenient time slot, and avoid commuting.
+While there are options from in-person therapy practices to community centers where you can find premarital counselors, you may want to choose an online option.
+Online platforms can help busy couples access premarital counseling if they prefer the flexibility and ease of a virtual setting.
+Online counseling allows couples to attend joint sessions from two separate locations, choose a mutually convenient time slot, and avoid commuting.

-Clinical studies show that 95% of couples who engage in couples counseling consider it highly effective.
+Clinical studies show that 95% of couples who engage in couples counseling consider it highly effective for a healthy relationship.
 Surveys have also found that couples feel more open and honest when discussing their relationship issues with someone online instead of in person.
-If you want to try online therapy, consider a platform like BetterHelp for individuals or Regain for couples.
+If you want to try online therapy, find a platform that offers premarital counseling like BetterHelp for individuals or Regain for couples.
 Both platforms offer over 30,000 therapists trained in various treatment methods and specializations.

 Takeaway